vacp2p/vac.dev/open-problems.md

 ### Applied ZK

-To help scale and secure Waku network, nodes should be incentivezed to join and thoroughly provide services to users like [Relay](https://rfc.vac.dev/spec/11/), [Store](https://rfc.vac.dev/spec/13/), [Filter](https://rfc.vac.dev/spec/12/), and so on.
+To help scale and secure Waku network, nodes should be incentivized to join and reliably provide services to users like [Relay](https://rfc.vac.dev/spec/11/), [Store](https://rfc.vac.dev/spec/13/), [Filter](https://rfc.vac.dev/spec/12/), and so on.

 However, providing services costs network nodes computational and hardware resources.

 In this topic we would like to design a protocol that, tailored to Waku, can:

 - incentivize Waku nodes to provide services (e.g., economically);
-- provide an high level of privacy and anonimyty for both users consuming services and nodes providing them;
+- provide a high level of privacy and anonimyty for both users consuming services and nodes providing them;
 - disincentivize non protocol-compliant behaviours;

 We envision a private fungible settlment among consumers and service providers